whizzzkid/home-infrastructure/README.md

 *Please read through the entire documentation before starting.*

+## Capabilities

+- Run local infrastructure in docker containers for easier upgrades and robustness.
+- Add home automation and network wide ad-block.
+- Expose local services externally in a secure way.
+- Authentication using Google OAuth.
+- ELK stack for log monitoring and search.

 ## Recommended Hardware:

 - Raspberry Pi 4b, 4GB Ram or better.
 - SSD for boot, Samsung EVO 860 or similar.
+MicroSD will wear out quickly!
 - Optional cooling/case.
 - OC may work nice too!